buildwithjaym/build-basilan/README.md

 The initiative was born from one simple question:

-> **"As a Computer Science student from Basilan, how can I give back to the place I call home?"**
+> **"As a Computer Science student from Basilan and a solo developer, how can I give back to the place I call home?"**

 Many organizations in Basilan are already creating meaningful change.
 They empower young people, serve communities, protect the environment, and inspire others every day.